Quadratic Chabauty for modular curves: Algorithms and examples: Examples

 \subsection{Genus 2 curves in Mazur's Program B}

 In this section, we determine the rational points on two genus 2 curves that were communicated to us by David Zureick-Brown.
-They arise in the work of Rouse, Sutherland, and Zureick-Brown on Mazur's Program B as modular curves $X_H = X(25)/H$, where $\Gamma(25)\subset H\subset \GL_2(\Z_5)$.
-Both curves have the following properties: \begin{itemize} \item They each have precisely two small rational points, good reduction away from 5, and potentially good reduction at 5. \item Their Jacobians have real multiplication, no rational torsion, and Mordell--Weil rank~2; they are both absolutely simple. \item The Galois action on the 2-torsion field is $A_5$, which is too large for an elliptic curve Chabauty computation. \end{itemize} We prove that $\#X(\Q)=2$ using quadratic Chabauty and the Mordell--Weil sieve, similar to the computation of $X^+_0(107)(\Q)$ described in detail in Example~\ref{E:107}. \begin{Example} A suitable affine model of the curve $X_{11}$ is given by
+They arise in the work of Rouse, Sutherland, and Zureick-Brown \cite{RSZB} on Mazur's Program B as modular curves $X_H = X(25)/H$, where $\Gamma(25)\subset H\subset \GL_2(\Z_5)$.
+Both curves have the following properties: \begin{itemize} \item They each have two rational points of exponential height at most~1000, good reduction away from 5, and potentially good reduction at 5. \item Their Jacobians have real multiplication, no rational torsion and Mordell--Weil rank~2; they are both absolutely simple. \item The Galois action on the 2-torsion field is $A_5$, which is too large for an elliptic curve Chabauty computation. \end{itemize} We prove that $\#X_H(\Q)=2$ for each curve $X_H$ using quadratic Chabauty and the Mordell--Weil sieve, similar to the computation of $X^+_0(107)(\Q)$ described in detail in Example~\ref{E:107}. \begin{Example} A suitable affine model of the curve $X_{11}$ is given by

-As in Example~\ref{E:107}, we found the prime $p=61$ to be the most convenient one for our computations.
+As in Example~\ref{E:107}, we found the rather large prime $p=61$ to be the most convenient one for our computations.
 We determine the height pairing on the Jacobian using divisors as in~\S\ref{subsec:coleman-gross}.
 The quadratic Chabauty function $\rho$ has 62 solutions in addition to the rational ones.
-Applying the Mordell--Weil sieve with the primes 7, 29, 257, and 3457, we show that these are in fact not rational; to prove non-existence of rational points in the unique Weierstrass disk, we sieve with the primes 31, 61, and 191.
+Applying the Mordell--Weil sieve with the primes 7, 29, 257 and 3457, we show that these are in fact not rational; to prove non-existence of rational points in the unique Weierstrass disk, we sieve with the primes 31, 61 and 191.
 This shows that $X_{11}(\Q) = \{(1, \pm 5)\}$. \end{Example}

 \begin{Example} We use the model